 2. Gingko and Ginseng

-Gingko and Ginseng are herbs that stimulate brain activity in a similar way to ADD and ADHD medications without subjecting your child to the side effects.
+Gingko and Ginseng are herbs people use to help improve memory and mental sharpness.
+These herbs stimulate brain activity in a similar way to ADD and ADHD medications.
+However, they do so without subjecting your child to the side effects.
 Not only are children and adults less distracted after eating these herbs, but they’re also less impulsive.
 These supplements have been shown to help children with attention deficit disorder between the ages of three and 17.

 4. Vitamin B